khalid586/ATM-bank-using-oop-python/README.md

 [Back to top](#atm-banking-system)

 ## Create Pin
-We will be creating pins for every object and pin is required to perform all other operations.Without a pin no one can perform any other operation.
-And if pin is created then every time someone is going to perform any operation pin will be checked.
+- We will be creating pins for every object and pin is required to perform all other operations.
+- **Without a pin no one can perform any other operation.**
+- If pin is created then every time someone is going to perform any operation pin will be checked.

 <details><summary>Code</summary>